-Day Al-Mohamed currently serves as a Senior Policy Advisor with the Federal government.
+Day Al-Mohamed currently serves as a Supervisory Program Analyst and Policy Advisor.

 Prior to that, Ms. Al-Mohamed worked as Senior Legislative and Federal Affairs Officer with the American Psychological Association (APA).
 She managed APA’s legislative and regulatory activities related to public interest policy issues in the arenas of Disability, Racial and Ethnic Minorities, Immigration, and some International Development.
 This involved influencing policy-making activity on Capitol Hill and regulatory activities in the federal agencies; developing and implementing strategies for enhancing the utilization of psychological research to advance public interest issues.